dblanding/ROS2_live_course/write_a_launch_file.md

     * Using ROS 2 Launch For Large Projects                                                                 -> `ros2 launch launch_tutorial launch_turtlesim.launch.py`
 * For [Milestone 1 of Simulate a Robot project](https://github.com/manning-lp/dblanding-simulate-a-robot-lp) I wrote a launch file that shows dribot in Rviz.
     * launch with `ros2 launch dribot_description rviz_launch.py`
+* In lieu of clearly written tutorials on how to write launch files in ROS2, refer to the source code: [ROS2 Launch Architecture](https://github.com/ros2/launch/blob/master/launch/doc/source/architecture.rst)

 ## Notes on successfully run examples of ROS2 launch files